 Ben Dauksewicz is the Program Manager of HSPH- EPREP.
 He manages the design, execution, and evaluation of exercises for public health partners including hospitals, public health departments, and first-responders.
 Additionally, he supports the development of both specific and all-hazard tools and resources to assist planners and responders before, during, and after incidents.

 Mr. Dauksewicz has over five years of experience in emergency planning, response, and recovery.
 His background includes working with Local, State, and Federal partners on issues including evacuation planning, mass care, and public health.
 He holds a Master’s Degree in Energy and Environmental Policy and maintains certification as an Emergency Medical Technician.

 Jendy Dunlop, MPH: Project Coordinator

 Jendy Dunlop is the Project Coordinator at HSPH-EPREP.
-She manages the design and implementation of multiple statewide healthcare preparedness initiatives, sponsored by the Massachusetts Department of Public Health Emergency Preparedness Bureau.
+She manages the design and implementation of multiple statewide healthcare preparedness initiatives, sponsored by the Massachusetts Department of Public Health Office of Preparedness and Emergency Management.
 Ms. Dunlop has five years of experience in hospital and public health all-hazards planning and response and has collaborated with emergency management partners at the local, regional, and state level.
 Prior to joining EPREP, Ms. Dunlop managed regional preparedness initiatives for a consortium of trauma and acute care hospitals in Central Ohio, and was activated to provide coordination of response during the H1N1 influenza outbreak and other regional incidents.
 Her work has focused primarily on hospital safety and security, interoperable communications/mass notification, and medical countermeasure management.

 Ms. Dunlop holds a Master of Public Health degree with a concentration in Health Management and Policy, and is credentialed as a Certified Healthcare Emergency Professional (CHEP).